-The University shall or shall require that its service provider implement Data Storage Media Protection practices.
-At a minimum, these practices must include the following components:
+The University shall implement the following Data Storage Media Protection practices (at a minimum):

 - 1. Define protection of stored Highly Sensitive or Protected data as the responsibility of the Data Owner. - 2.
 Prohibit the storage of Highly Sensitive data on any non-network storage device or media, except for backup media, unless the data is encrypted and there is a written exception approved by the CIO accepting identified residual risks.
-The exception shall include the following elements: - (a) The business or technical justification. - (b) The scope, including quantification and duration (not to exceed one year). - (c) A description of all associated risks. - (d) Identification of controls to mitigate the risks, one of which must be encryption. - (e) Identification of any residual risks.
+The exception shall include the following elements: - (a) The business or technical justification. - (b) The scope, including quantification and duration (not to exceed one year).

+- (c) A description of all associated risks.

+- (d) Identification of controls to mitigate the risks, one of which must be encryption.

+- (e) Identification of any residual risks.